csjoey/108game_client/README.md

     https://www.fesliyanstudios.com/royalty-free-music/download/8-bit-menu/287
     "8 Bit Menu" by David Renda

-## How to Use
+## How to Use/Install
     Clone repository
     Make sure arcade,requests,os,random,pyglet, and hashlib libraries are present in your runtime.
-    (datastructures library may be required for older versions of python)
+    ("pip install -r requirements.txt" To install requirements) (datastructures library may be required for older versions of python)

     run "RunGame.py" with all these libraries present in runtime.

+## Preview

 ## Notes
-    At the time of commit, in certain instances of thermal throttling and cpu warmup, the game may crash due to desych of arcade, there are currently no plans to ground up arcade for mobile distrubutions of this game.
+    At the time of commit, in certain instances of thermal throttling and cpu warmup, the game may crash due to desych of arcade/Might just be linux.